 With Reviewable Whole of Life, the big difference is that it can be reviewed every 10 years up until you’re 60 – which leads to big price hikes.
 It’s a trap so AVOID IT at all costs.

-They will have to pay 33% inheritance tax on the balance unless you have a S72 Life Insurance policy in place.
+They will have to pay 33% inheritance tax on the balance unless you have a Section 72 Life Insurance policy in place.

 As we can’t quote online for Whole of Life cover, please fill in the short form at the bottom of this page or call me on 05793 20836 for a quote.

-Term Life ultimately does what it says on the tin: it covers you for a certain term e.g. 35 years.
-Once the Term is over, you’re no longer covered.
+Term Life Insurance Cover also does what it says on the tin: it covers you for a certain term e.g. 35 years.
+Once the term is over, you’re no longer covered.
 However, most insurers offer a conversion option, which you should add to your policy.

 It means you can extend your policy in the future without having to provide additional medical information – think of it as guaranteeing you cover even if you suffer a health scare in the future.

 Now, if you’re older or you have serious health issues, there is another type of Life Insurance you should know about:

 Question: What does No Medical Life Cover do?